 Oil on Canvas

 The five children of Charles I are shown left to right: Princess Mary, James, Duke of York (later James II), Prince Charles (later Charles II), Princess Elizabeth and, in her sister’s lap, Princess Anne.
-The future Charles II rests his hand on the head of an enormous mastiff.
+In this wonderful piece of art, the future Charles II rests his hand on the head of an enormous mastiff, one of two dogs depicted.
 The mastiff had been a guard dog since Roman times and appears here as a protector for the royal children at a time of civil unrest.
 Nonetheless, the position of the young Prince’s hand suggests that he is capable of ruling this powerful beast and, by implication, his country.
 There is also a small ‘King Charles’ spaniel at the right.
 This was an immensely popular composition and was copied many times.
 Van Dyck’s relatively informal group of royal children contrasts markedly with the stiff, formal portraits of a generation earlier…